joshwood/angular-click2edit/README.md

 > - In the ui-select example, the clickMe event causes the select box to be opened automatically when entering ```edit mode```

 The most powerful aspect of this directive is to use it as template to create other directives.

-###Usage
-Currently this directive is not hosted on any CDN but fee free to download the .css and .js from the dist folder and use in a project.